 Take It One Social Network at a Time

 You need to understand that every social network is special.
 Actually, they’re not that special, but they are different and that makes them better suited for different goals.
 Facebook is the ubiquitous social network every business needs to be on.
 Twitter might be great for having real contact with customers.
 YouTube is the social network for you if you’re using a lot of video content.
 Snapchat is the social network to use if you have a young audience.
 The list goes on.
 The takeaway is that you need to understand what makes every social network different, and how to use that to your advantage.
 And then you need to use only the social networks that matter to you and your audience.
 You don’t need to juggle all of them at once.

 Arm Yourself with the Right Tools

 Social networks will usually give you some kinds of tools that allow you analysis of your presence there and the interactions you’re having with your customers.
-They either come free, or they are complementary to paying customers — people or businesses that advertise on the social network — but the rule of thumb is that you should use as much as you can of everything that’s free or complementary.
+They either come free, or they are complementary to paying customers — people or businesses that advertise on the social network — but the rule of thumb is that you should use as much as you can of everything that’s free or complimentary.